RoTob123/sugarlove/doc/sugar.md

 #### [`sugar. utility`](/doc/utility.md#sugar-utility)
 - The utility subpackage of sugar.
-- This subpackage is unique to sugarcoat, it doesn't exist in the original Sugar.
+- This subpackage is unique to sugarlove, it doesn't exist in the original SUGAR.
 - Features functions to work with Lua tables.
 - Contains `using_package(p, override)`.